zeeshan2k2/Youtube-playlist-to-mp3/README.md

 9. for windows script change the path in line 48 -- chrome_options.add_extension(r"paste your adguard.crx file path here")
 10. for windows script change the path in line 55 -- service = Service(r"paste your chromedriver file path here")
 11. for windows script change the path in line 100 -- os.chdir("paste your downloads folder path here")

+after following all these steps if it shows an error because of line 55 and 56(browser = webdriver.Chrome(service=service, options=chrome_options), then comment those lines and remove comment from line 52 and remember to put your chrome driver path(browser = webdriver.Chrome(r"paste chrome driver path here", options=chrome_options), that should resolve any issue.